livash/AngularExample/README.md

 ### Server

-If using the node server, from the command line run "npm install" and then either "server.sh" if you are on a linux box.
+This application runs using node server.
+To get started on a linux box, first run following commands:

+`npm install`

+`chmod +x server.sh`

+`./server.sh`

+Application can be viewed on `localhost:3000`

 ### Running the application